 The blue swimming crab is one of the Philippines’ major export products.
 Statistics from the Bureau of Fisheries and Aquatic Resources (BFAR) show that the country exported 11,500 metric tons (roughly Php 5.1 billion worth) of the crustacean, about 6,900 of which came from West Visayas.

-While the numbers may seem impressive, they mask an alarming truth: Since 1992, crab catches have decreased by a staggering 45%.
-This is a result of a reduced number of crabs in the area, a phenomenon exacerbated by overfishing.
+While the numbers may seem impressive, they mask an alarming truth.
+Since 1992, crab catches have decreased by a staggering 45%.
+This is a result of a reduced number of crabs in the area, a phenomenon that overfishing exacerbates.

-Dr. Campos and his researchers identified three key areas in northeastern Panay that serve as major crab fishing grounds.
-To keep the crab population at a healthy level and increase juvenile crabs’ chances of survival, Dr. Campos recommends stronger conservation efforts, stricter limits on catching crabs — a 20-30% reduction, if possible — and the protection of mangrove-rich areas and seagrass beds that serve as the crabs’ settlement habitats.
+Dr. Campos’ team identified three key crab fishing areas in northeastern Panay.
+To maintain crab population numbers and increase juvenile crabs’ chances of survival, Dr. Campos recommends stronger conservation efforts and stricter limits on catching crabs — a 20-30% reduction, if possible.
+He also advocates protecting mangrove-rich areas and seagrass beds where juveniles settle.

-“In convincing local governments, it’s very difficult for them to implement [policies] where you’d have to reduce the source of livelihood,” admitted Dr. Campos.
+“It’s very difficult [to convince local governments] to implement [policies] where you’d have to reduce the source of livelihood,” admitted Dr. Campos.